esrol/esrol-autoloader/README.md

 ### new Autoloader()
 An Autoloader Class for automatically including files.

+## Contriubtion

+Any contribution will be highly appreciated.
+Just make sure that:

+1.Your code works.
+2. You have 100% successful tests coverage.
+3. You have comments in your code.
+4. Follows eslint config.
+Exceptions are possible where that make sense.

 ## Tests

   To run the test suite, first install the dependencies, then run `npm test`: